American Discovery Trail

 The American Discovery Trail is a system of recreational trails and roads that collectively form a coast-to-coast hiking and biking trail across the mid-tier of the United States.
-Horses can also be ridden on most of this trail.
+Horses can also be ridden on much of this trail.
 The coastal trailheads are the Delmarva Peninsula on the Atlantic Ocean and the northern California coast on the Pacific Ocean.
-The trail has northern and southern alternates for part of its distance, passing through Chicago and St. Louis respectively.
+The trail has northern and southern alternates for part of its distance, passing through Chicago or St. Louis respectively.
 The total length of the trail, including both the north and south routes, is 6800 mi.
-The northern route covers 4834 mi with the southern route covering 5057 mi.
-It is the only non-motorized coast-to-coast trail.
+The northern route covers 4834 mi with the southern route being 5057 mi.
+It is the only non-motorized coast-to-coast trail in the United States.

-The trail passes through 14 national parks and 16 national forests and uses sections of or connects to five National Scenic Trails, 10 National Historic Trails, and 23 National Recreation Trails.
+The trail passes through at least 14 national parks and 16 national forests and uses sections of or connects to five National Scenic Trails, 10 National Historic Trails, and 23 National Recreation Trails.
 For part of its distance, it is coincident with the North Country Trail, the Buckeye Trail, the Continental Divide Trail, and the Colorado Trail.

 The trail passes through the District of Columbia and the following 15 states: